jwalterskirchen/jwalterskirchen.github.io/_presentations/neps23.md

 location: "Bologna, Italy"
 ---

-Attended my co-authors presentation of "Friend or Foe: Using Aspect-Based Sentiment Analysis to Measure Relations between Member States at the UN General Assembly" at the European Peace Science conference 2023.
+Attended my co-author's presentation of "Friend or Foe: Using Aspect-Based Sentiment Analysis to Measure Relations between Member States at the UN General Assembly" at the European Peace Science Conference 2023.